TimelikeClosure/.github/docs/ISSUE_TEMPLATE/bug_report.md

 #### **After Merging Pull Requests**
 After a pull request referencing this issue has been merged, update the implementation sections above with any new information.

-> _After all debugging has been completed and integrated into the main development branch, add the `ready-to-test` label, remove the `ready-to-implement` label, and assign issue to tester for verification._
+> _After all debugging has been completed and integrated into the main development branch, add the `ready-to-test` label, remove the `ready-to-implement` label._

 ---

 ### Verification
-> _To be filled out by tester._

 Commit tested on main development branch: [commit #]
 - [ ] Application runs without crashing.